- POS Prerequisites/Requirements

 Command Line Install:

-Step 1: Create a .bat file with this content below and set the store number.
+Step 1: Create a .bat file with the content below.

 Step 2: Place the PunchhRposSetup.exe and the .bat file above on the site controller in the same folder.

-Step 3: Open Command Line (Start → type CMD → enter)
+Step 3: Open an Admin Command Line (Start → type CMD → enter)

-Step 5: Type PunchhRposSetup.exe /store= [store number here]
+Step 5: Type [Name of .bat file] space [store number here] space [Business UID here]

 If User Account Control is enabled, you will have to select YES to allow to continue to install

-Step 6: When the install is completed, the command line window will close.
+Step 6: When the installation is completed, the command line window will close.

-Step 7: To verify install and check the logs to to the directory where you have the .bat and PunchhRposSetup.exe file, and there will be a log present “punchhinst_computername.log”
+Step 7: To verify install and check the logs in the directory where you have the .bat and PunchhRposSetup.exe file, and there will be a log present “punchhinst_computername.log”

 Scroll to the bottom of the log and verify here you have a successful install.